-I can’t tell you enough how important it is to gather and organize your personal medical records.
+I can’t tell you enough how important it is to gather and organize your personal medical information into a personal medical records binder.
 Heaven forbid, but when you have an emergency, it’s hard to think of all the details of our health or that of our loved ones.

 When I was helping care for my elderly mother, who was on dialysis, diabetic and hypertensive–and had severe heart problems, I began keeping track of her medical information in my planner.
 Having her medical information at my fingertips became critical as her health deteriorated.